-Analogy is an inference or an argument from one circumstance to another circumstance, as opposed to deduction, induction, and abduction, in which at least one of the properties, or the conclusion, is general rather than specifically in nature.
+An analogy is an inference or an argument from one circumstance to another circumstance, as opposed to deduction, induction, and abduction, in which at least one of the properties, or the conclusion, is general rather than specifically in nature.

 Analogies actually embrace the comparison or conclude on basis of reasoning itself.

-Analogy is noteworthy in fixing a problem, finding solutions, decisiveness, debate, percepts, conception, memorizing, imagination and creativity, invention, predicting and feeling, explaining and communicating.
+An analogy is noteworthy in fixing a problem, finding solutions, decisiveness, debate, percepts, conception, memorizing, imagination and creativity, invention, predicting and feeling, explaining and communicating.